Those fortunate enough to have a dishwasher are in for good news: you can use your dishwasher to clean many household items, too!

 - Rubber or plastic pet toys.
 Chew toys, Kongs, or plastic pet toys are all safe to wash on the top rack of your dishwasher.
 Shake them out thoroughly afterward to ensure there’s no soapy water inside.

 - Woven or synthetic pet collars and leashes.
 As long as they aren’t made from leather or have leather parts, you can wash collars and leashes on the top rack of your dishwasher.
 Make sure they don’t dangle below the shelf, or they’ll interfere with the machine’s spinning washer arm.

 Babies and little kids put so many things in their mouths, so you must keep their stuff clean.
 Fortunately, you can pop their gear into the dishwasher.

 - Baby bottle caps and nipples.
 You already know most baby bottles can be safely washed on the top rack.
 It’s easy to clean the lids and nipples in your machine, too.
 Slip them into their own compartment of the utensil caddy, or tuck them in a dishwasher-safe zippered mesh bag on the top rack.

 - Lunch boxes and insulated lunch bags.
 Keeping your kid’s lunchbox or insulated bag clean helps prevent foodborne illness.
 As long as the item isn’t covered with stickers or glued-on embellishments, and the seams are all sealed, it can go on the dishwasher’s top rack.

 - Toys, pacifiers, and teething rings.
-Use your dishwasher to clean baby or kid toys made entirely of plastic that don’t have batteries or fabric pieces.
+Use your dishwasher to clean baby or kid toys made entirely of plastic without batteries or fabric pieces.
 Put larger toys on the top rack.
-Slip small toys, pacifiers, and teething rings into the utensil caddies or use a mesh bag like the one mentioned above.
+Slip small toys, pacifiers, and teething rings into the utensil caddies, or use a mesh bag like the one mentioned above.